-The ladies at the henna night told us that the darker the henna goes the more the bride’s husband will love her therefore the covering of as much of her body as possible in order to to achieve this.
+The ladies at the henna night told us that the darker the henna goes the more the bride to be’ s husband will love her therefore there was coverage of as much of her body as possible in order to achieve this.

-Everyone who attends the henna party should have some small henna done as this brings good luck to the bride.
+Everyone who attends the henna party should have some small henna done as this brings good luck to the bride to be.

-On the Bride to be’s henna pattern the husbands name will be skillfully written in and as you can see from the design it is very intricate.
+On the Bride to be’s henna pattern the husband’s name will be skillfully written somewhere inside.
+As you can see from the design, it is very intricate.

-Inside this intricate pattern he is reported to have to find his name and if he is unable then the misfortune is that he cannot marry his bride.
+Inside this intricate pattern, the groom is supposed to have to find his name.
+If he is unable to do so, then his misfortune is that he cannot marry his bride.

-Well I am sure that the age of digital technology will solve that dilemma and any astute bride will know what she needs to do – digital camera and click send – after all who wants to leave such a responsibility in the hands of a man.
+Well, I am sure that the age of digital technology will solve that dilemma.
+Any astute bride to be will know what she needs to do — digital camera and click send – after all who wants to leave such a responsibility in the hands of a man.

 Spreading the word about the Digital World